Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Related Work

-\paragraph{The MC-to-open-ended gap.} The gap between MC and open-ended performance is substantial and consistent.
-Myrzakhan et al.\ \cite{myrzakhan2024openllm} documented that every model tested experiences a significant accuracy drop when moving from MC to open-ended format, with open-style accuracy lower by roughly 25 percentage points on average.
-Wang et al.\ \cite{wang2024mcrobust} showed that instruction-tuned models evaluated via text generation are more robust to MC perturbations than first-token probability methods, suggesting that the format sensitivity depends on the evaluation protocol as well as the format itself.
-Chandak et al.\ \cite{chandak2025answermatching} demonstrated that MC questions from popular benchmarks can often be answered without seeing the question, exposing a fundamental validity concern: if the answer options alone carry enough information to select the correct response, the benchmark may be measuring option-recognition rather than the intended construct.
-Wang et al.\ \cite{wang2024leastincorrect} found that LLMs may answer MC questions by selecting the ``least incorrect'' option rather than identifying the correct one; when the correct answer was replaced with ``None of the above,'' accuracy dropped by up to 70.9\%.
-Taken together, these findings establish that MC format does not merely add noise; it engages a qualitatively different response strategy (recognition from a menu) than open-ended format (generation from internal representations), and the two strategies can produce divergent measurements of the same underlying construct.
+\paragraph{The MC-to-open-ended gap.} The gap between MC and open-ended performance is large and consistent.
+Myrzakhan et al.~\cite{myrzakhan2024openllm} document an average $\sim$25~pp drop from MC to open-ended across every model tested.
+Wang et al.~\cite{wang2024mcrobust} find that instruction-tuned models evaluated via text generation are more perturbation-resistant under MC than under first-token-probability scoring; format sensitivity depends on both the evaluation procedure and the response format.
+Chandak et al.~\cite{chandak2025answermatching} show that many prominent-benchmark MC questions leak enough information through the answer options that models can identify the correct choice without reading the stem at all; what such benchmarks measure is option recognition, not question answering.
+Wang et al.~\cite{wang2024leastincorrect} establish that LLMs often answer MC questions by elimination (choosing the least-wrong option) rather than by recognising the right one; substituting ``None of the Above'' for the correct answer reduces accuracy by up to 70.9\%.
+These studies converge on the same conclusion: MC format does not add random noise but induces a fundamentally different response process (recognition from a closed list) than open-ended generation, and therefore likely measures different constructs even with identical question text.